mudita/MuditaOS/harmony_changelog.md

 * Updated the countdown timer in Meditation app according to the new design
 * Updated the countdown timer in Power nap app according to the new design
 * Updated the countdown timer in Relaxation app according to the new design
+* Changed the refresh rate of the progress bar screen

 ## [2.6.1 2024-04-02]